 While there are certainly better MIDI controllers out there, the Acorn Masterkey 49 is much less expensive than the others, and it functions just as good as a more expensive MIDI keyboard.

-If you’re looking to get started in music production, assuming you’ve become sick of Garageband’s Musical Typing feature, then this is the perfect controller for you to start with.
+If you’re looking to get started in music production, assuming you’ve become sick of Garageband’s Musical Typing feature, then this is the perfect controller for you to start with especially if you’ve coupled it with PianoForAll which I think is the best way to learn the piano for the sake of music production.

 What The Acorn Masterkey 49 Comes With